European-XFEL/Karabo/doc/concepts/gui_server.rst

 .. todo::

     Currently, nothing actually happens here.
-I would not prioritize user management right now, but is should be done when time allows.
+I would not prioritize user management right now, but it should be done when time allows.

 .. function:: onReconfigure(info)